connor4312/cockatiel/readme.md

 ### `breaker.onBreak(callback)`

-A method on the circuit breaker that gives you a callback fired when the circuit opens as a result of failures.
+An [event emitter](#events) that fires when the circuit opens as a result of failures.
 Returns a disposable instance.

 ```js
 const listener = breaker.onBreak(() => console.log('circuit is open'));